mdn/content/files/en-us/web/html/element/a/index.md

       - The final segment in the URL [path](/en-US/docs/Web/API/URL/pathname)
       - The {{Glossary("MIME_type", "media type")}} (from the {{HTTPHeader("Content-Type")}} header, the start of a [`data:` URL](/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URLs), or {{domxref("Blob.type")}} for a [`blob:` URL](/en-US/docs/Web/API/URL/createObjectURL))

-    - Defining a value suggests it as the filename. `/` and `\` characters are converted to underscores (`_`).
+    - `filename`: defining a value suggests it as the filename. `/` and `\` characters are converted to underscores (`_`).
 Filesystems may forbid other characters in filenames, so browsers will adjust the suggested name if necessary.

     > **Note:**
     >